 The new scope of the exception after Marshall is best summed up by the following passage from Marshall:

 “when one court is exercising in rem jurisdiction over a res, a second court will not assume in rem jurisdiction over the same res.
 Thus, the probate exception reserves to state probate courts the probate or annulment of a will and the administration of a decedent’s estate; it also precludes federal courts from endeavoring to dispose of property that is in the custody of a state probate court.
 But it does not bar federal courts from adjudicating matters outside those confines and otherwise within federal jurisdiction”

 What About Undue Influence and Tortious Interference Claims?

-After Marshall the law seems well settled that tort claims involving probate matters may be brought in federal court so long as they don’t interfere with a state probate court’s jurisdiction over property.
+After Marshall, the law seems well settled that tort claims involving probate matters may be brought in federal court so long as they don’t interfere with a state probate court’s jurisdiction over the property.

 For example, a recent Florida federal court allowed a claim to be brought in its jurisdiction by an estate administrator against another estate administrator for money damages resulting from his alleged breach of fiduciary duty and conversion.
 Kelley v.
 Kelley 2006 WL 3922104 (Bankr.M.D.Fla.).